-Commander Mullen and his executive officer, Lieutenant (j.g.)
-Steve Laporte, aboard the bridge of the guided missile destroyer USS Goldsboro (DDG 20).
+Commander Mullen and his executive officer, Lieutenant (junior grade) Steve Laporte, aboard the bridge of the guided missile destroyer USS Goldsboro.

-ed to full Lieutenant in July 1971.
-As part of Destroyer Squadron Twenty-Six, nicknamed "The Mod Squad", the Blandy participated in an experimental program designed to give junior officers more responsibility by assigning them to billets normally held by personnel of greater rank.
+In February1971 Lieutenant (junior grade) Mullen graduated from the Department Head Course 32 at Naval Destroyer School, Newport, Rhode Island.
+After completing a brief course in nuclear weapons at Norfolk, Virginia, he reported aboard the USS Blandy (DD 943) as Weapons Officer and was promoted to full lieutenant in July 1971.
+As part of Destroyer Squadron Twenty-Six, nicknamed "The Mod Squad," the Blandy participated in an experimental program designed to give junior officers more responsibility by assigning them to billets normally held by personnel of greater rank.
 While serving consecutively as the ship's Weapons and Operations Officer, Mullen participated in NATO operations in the Mediterranean, tracked Soviet ships in the Caribbean, and qualified to command destroyers.

-After completing short courses in damage control and fleet petroleum operations in January 1973, Lieutenant Mullen assumed command of the USS Noxubee (AOG 56), a World

-War II era gasoline tanker, home ported in Little Creek, Virginia.
+After completing short courses in damage control and fleet petroleum operations in January 1973, Lieutenant Mullen assumed command of the USS Noxubee (AOG 56), a World War II-era gasoline tanker, home ported in Little Creek, Virginia.
 The crew provided replenishment services to the Atlantic Fleet and completed two successful deployments to the Mediterranean, including providing support to US Navy ships in the eastern Mediterranean during the 1973 Arab-Israeli war.